NREL/OpenOA/sphinx/api/types.rst

 Curtail
 =======

-:py:attr:`PlantData.curtail` is configured by the :py:class:`openoa.plant.CurtailMetaData` class, which is set in the configuration data with the "curtail" key.
+:py:attr:`PlantData.curtail` is configured by the :py:class:`openoa.schema.CurtailMetaData` class, which is set in the configuration data with the "curtail" key.
 Users can set each of the following "Field Name" keys with their own data's column names in their curtailment data, plus the "freq" field.
 Users just have to ensure that the columns are already using the specified units, and that each column is already using the listed